skip to content

 01:14:22 - Anthony Campolo

-The AI stuff is kind of trivial in a certain sense.
-Almost all this is just Node scripting.
-That's really what it came down to: understanding how to use Node to execute commands, to write to the right places, and to pass flags, to give different options.
-It's like all this is just Node stuff, you know, and then every now and then you hit a command that spits out a whole bunch of text for you, and that's the AI part.
-But you don't have to build any AI stuff.
-You're just building a Node project and then integrating it with APIs or building in specific tooling that can run transcription and stuff like that.
-But all that stuff, that's the simplest part of the project, actually.
+The AI stuff is, is kind of trivial in a certain sense.
+The almost all this is just Node scripting is, is really what it came down to, which is understanding how to use Node to execute commands, to write the right places, and to pass flags, give different options.
+It's like all this is just like Node stuff, you know.
+And then every now and then you hit a command that's spits out a whole bunch of text for you, and that's the AI part.
+But like, you don't have to build any AI stuff.
+Like, you're just building a Node project and then you're integrating it with APIs or building in, you know, specific tooling that can run like transcription and stuff like that.
+But all that stuff is like, that's, that's the simplest part of the project is integrating the AI stuff actually.

-And I think this kind of ties into how, at work, we're all moving towards becoming AI engineers.
-Obviously I'm still doing front end stuff, and there's my other coworker focusing more on infra.
-But because I listen to the Latent Space podcast a lot from Swyx and I forget the
+Yeah.
+And I think this kind of ties into like how Sen, like, you know, at work we're all moving towards becoming AI engineers.
+Like, obviously I'm still doing frontend stuff and like, you know, there's, there's my other coworker doing, focusing more on infra.
+But like, I, you know, cuz, cuz I, I listen to the Latent podcast a lot from Swyx and I forget who the other person does it with.

+Yeah, Alessio.
 Thank you.
-But, you know, there's the distinction — I don't know if this is the best way to frame it — but I think of AI engineers as being the blue-collar workers of AI and machine learning.
-Because honestly, I don't care about the academics.
+But like, you know, there's the distinction, like the AI I, I don't know if this is the best way to frame it, but like, I think of AI engineers as being the blue collar workers of like AI machine learning because like, I honestly can't, I don't care about the academics.
 I've never been an academic.
-I just want to build things.
+Like I just wanna build things.

 01:16:20 - Nick Taylor

 Yeah, yeah, yeah.
-And also, to be clear, no disrespect to blue-collar workers, because honestly my plumber is probably making more money than me.
-But yeah.
-And I mean, jobs that will be alive will —
+And, and also to be clear, no, no disrespect to blue collar workers because like, honestly, my plumber is probably making more money than me.
+But, but yeah, no, I, that's, yeah.
+And like, I mean, the last jobs alive will be electricians and plumbers.

 01:16:39 - Nick Taylor

 Yeah, totally.
-Because, trust me, it doesn't matter what you're doing in tech, if your toilet doesn't flush, you got issues.
-But yeah, I think — I don't know if that's exactly how Swyx frames it — but yeah, there's still the academics that are really building the large language models, going deep into NLP and the neural networks and stuff.
-I think it's probably good to have some understanding of that.
-But I just don't want to get into the academics of it.
-I want to have a good enough working knowledge that I know what I'm talking about to some degree and I'm building stuff.
+Cause like, trust me, it doesn't matter what you're doing in tech.
+If your toilet doesn't flush, you got issues.
+Sure.
+But yeah, I think like, I don't know if that's exactly how, Swyx frames it, but yeah.
+Like there's still the academics that are really like building the large language models, going deep into like NLP and, and then, you know, the networks, the neural networks and stuff.
+And like, I think it's, it's probably good to have some understanding of that, but like it, I just don't want to get into the academics of it.
+I, I, I wanna, I wanna have a good enough working knowledge that I, I know what I'm I'm talking about to some degree, and I'm doing this stuff.

 01:17:24 - Anthony Campolo

-Yeah, it's really about the APIs because the APIs will expose some of the more academic stuff, like temperature.
-You can adjust the temperature of a model, and most people, if they've just worked with a ChatGPT interface, don't even know what the frick temperature is.
+Yeah, it's really about the APIs because the APIs will expose some of the more academic stuff, like, you know, temperature.
+Like, you can, you can adjust the temperature of a model, and most people would, if they've just worked with a ChatGPT interface, they don't even know what the freak temperature is.
 They've never been able to configure it before.
 So the APIs will expose some underlying things to let you mess with some of the more academic things.
-But you can kind of get into that as you need to start tweaking the output of your LLMs, or you need to increase how much they can take in, how much they put out.
-You're optimizing for cost.
-There's all these ways to configure them and to work with them, and that is the AI engineering stuff for sure.
-It's deep and there's a lot to do there, but you can take that one step at a time.
-You can start with just like, how do I throw a hunk of text to this thing, get a hunk of text back?
-Just start with that.
+But you can kind of, you can get into that when you need to, like as you need to start tweaking the output of your LLMs to like make, or you need to increase how much they can take in, how much they put out, you're optimizing for cost.
+There's like, there's all these ways to configure them and to work with them.
+Yeah.
+And that, that is the AI engineering stuff for sure.
+And that's, and that's a deep, and it's deep and there's a lot to do there.
+But you can, yeah, you can take that one step at a time.
+You can start with just like, how do I, throw a hunk of text at this thing, get a hunk of text back.
+Like, just start with that.

 01:18:17 - Anthony Campolo

-And that's going to get you really far, actually.
+And that, that's gonna get you really far, actually.

 01:18:22 - Nick Taylor

 Yeah, no, totally.
-I say this to people all the time.
-I know the job market is kind of in the toilet a bit.
+And it's, I don't know, I, I say this to people all the time.
+Like, I know, like, you know, the job market is kind of in the toilet a bit.
 It's kind of resurfacing, I think.
-But I still think it's an amazing time to be a web developer, a software developer.
+But like, I still think it's like an amazing— Yeah.
+I don't know.
+I still think like, even though people talk about things getting more complex, I still think it's an amazing time to be a web developer or a software developer.
+It's like—

 01:18:49 - Anthony Campolo